philnewm/ansible-role-template/README.md

 ## Requirements

-Ellaborate external dependencies and how to use them.
+Elaborate external dependencies and how to use them.

 ## Role Variables